-In order to establish joint dominance, the analysis done by NRAs to evaluate the Airtour's criteria in an unregulated environment is direct, as they are assessing the existing market situation.
-They can rely on factual data and empirical evidence for their assessment.
+The analysis done by NRAs in an unregulated environment is more direct, as they are assessing the existing market situation, and therefore they can rely on factual data and empirical evidence for their assessment.
 For example, market outcomes may provide indirect evidence of joint dominance.
 For example, in case SI/2008/0806, the Commission explicitly stated that it expected APEK to analyse the following elements:

-the existence of pent up demand, in the view of the fact that where there is no demand for access, there cannot be any collective denial of access;
+• the existence of pent up demand, in the view of the fact that where there is no demand for access, there cannot be any collective denial of access;